Fall Semester Application Submission: Between April 15th and July 1st complete and submit the online Supplemental Application.

 - Make application to the college

 - Comply with Mississippi law requiring a Criminal Background History Check with Fingerprinting.
-All students making application to a School of Nursing and Health Professions program at MGCCC are required to obtain a clear or acceptable Criminal Background Check from the MGCCC Campus Police Department at JD, JC, Perkinston, or GC Campus.
+All students making application to a School of Nursing and Health Professions program at MGCCC are required to obtain a clear or acceptable Criminal Background Check from the MGCCC Campus Police Department at HC, JC, Perkinston, or GC Campus.
 View the School of Nursing and Health Professions Criminal Background Check Policy (including testing dates and times).

 - Following completion of steps 1 and 2 above, the student will be able to submit the Supplemental Application for program acceptance.